ypid/dotfiles/README.md

 Additionally, some thoughts (or personal wishes):

 * Every application which works with text or has and text input field should support Ctrl+u in the way Vim does it.
-(I am often trying to delete the complete text in the URL Bar in Firefox with Ctrl+u …)
+(I am often trying to delete the complete text in the URL Bar in Firefox with Ctrl+u … → Disabled action of Ctrl+u in firefox)

 ## Shortcut “Namespaces”

 Which shortcuts should be used where? – Some thoughts …

-Super key:
+* Shift+Super: Dedicated for AutoKey

-* Without other modifiers only for the Window manager or AutoKey
+    * Can also be used over RDP on Windows machines without interfering with MS Windows mappings of the Super key.

 ## Special keys